Regenerative Organic Agriculture

 WHERE DOES ROA FIT?

 ROA builds and maintains biodiversity through topsoil preservation, sequesters carbon in rotational cropping and intercropping, enhances ecosystems by providing habitat for native pollinators and wildlife, and maximizes the efficiency of water by building soil structure to better utilize and budget water inputs.
 This is no easy road to a get rich quick scheme, it is farming like the world depends on it.
-Growers who commit to implementing ROA principles are looking for the long term wins of soil health.
-The overall goal is maximum soil fertility that will be growing the food for
+Growers who commit to implementing ROA principles are looking for the long term improvements of soil health.
+The overall goal is maximum soil fertility that will be growing the food for our children and grandchildren.
+This is land stewardship at its finest.

 NEW HORIZONS